moldovannorbert/seqtools/README.md

 ```

 The output directory will contain the following subdirectories and files (main output files in __bold__):

 output/
-├── tmp/				-> Directory containing data used to create RefTranscriptome.fa and Transcripts.tsv
+├── tmp/				-> Directory containing data used to create RefTranscriptome.fa and Transcripts.tsv.
 │	├── bam/			-> Mappings of reads to individual transcript sequences (taken from the reference genome).
 │	├── consensus/		-> The consensus sequence of each transcript as individual files.
 │	├── fa/				-> The sequence of reads per transcript taken from the .bam LoRTIA output.
 │	├── refSeq/			-> The transcript sequences taken from the reference genome.
 │	└── vcf/			-> The VCF files with the variations per transcript.
 ├── __RefTranscriptome.fa__	-> Fasta file containing the consensus sequence of transcripts.
-├── refSeq.tsv 			-> Data used to create RefTranscriptome.fa and Transcripts.tsv
+├── refSeq.tsv 			-> Data used to create RefTranscriptome.fa and Transcripts.tsv.
 └── __Transcripts.tsv__		-> Table of transcripts containing read counts, referece and consensus sequences.

 ## <a name="ReadStatistics"></a>ReadStatistics
 ReadStatistics is a tool for calculating and visualising descriptive statistics of mapped reads in bulk.